front-app-react/theme/README.md

 List of packages used:

-- checkSizing - for package @front-app-react/theme Getting the defined sizes of the theme
+- checkSizing - Getting the defined sizes of the theme
-- getColorWithKeyCss - for package @front-app-react/theme Make css color style from the theme
+- getColorWithKeyCss - Make css color style from the theme
-- colorHandler - for package @front-app-react/theme Making theme coloring styles element
+- colorHandler - Making theme coloring styles element

 ## _checkSizing_